Sage-Bionetworks/synapsePythonClient/docs/S3Storage.rst

 STS Storage Locations
 =====================

+Create an STS enabled folder to use
-S3 storage locations can also be interacted with using `AWS Security Token Service <https://docs.synapse.org/articles/sts_storage_locations.html>`__ credentials that can be obtained for enabled folders.
+`AWS Security Token Service <https://docs.synapse.org/articles/sts_storage_locations.html>`__ credentials with S3 storage locations.
 These credentials can be used with external S3 tools such as the awscli and the boto3 library separately from Synapse to read and write files to and from Synapse storage.

 Creating an STS enabled folder
 ------------------------------
-Creating an STS enabled folder is similar to creating an external storage folder as described above, but this time passing an additional **sts_enabled=True** keyword parameter
+Creating an STS enabled folder is similar to creating an external storage folder as described above, but this time passing an additional **sts_enabled=True** keyword parameter.

   .. code-block::